AdobeDocs/advertising.en/help/integrations/analytics/dsp-custom-goal-analytics-evars.md

    **Visibility:** `Visible Everywhere`

    **Unique Event Recording:** `Always Record Event`

    **Participation:** `Enabled`

-   You don't need to place the newly created event on your brand’s website because it uses existing data that's already captured.
+   You don't need to implement the new event on your brand’s website because it uses existing data that's already captured.

 1. Create a processing rule in [!DNL Analytics]: